GanGroup/Gan/kai/presentation/script.md

 GAN is a concept introduced by Goodfellow in 2014.

 One of the most exciting applications of GAN is in image generation.
-GAN has been used to generate realistic images in various domains, including art, medical imaging, and even face generation.
+GAN has been used to generate realistic images in various domains.

 However, training GAN is not without challenges.
 Problems like mode collapse, vanishing gradients and instability can cause model training to fail.